A wall of exposed bricks may look beautiful and sturdy but is quite porous.

 Once the primer has dried, now you can add the paint to your outside brick wall.

-You’ll want to use good, high-quality latex paint or perhaps a mineral-based pain that allows any moisture remaining inside the brick to expand without damaging the paint itself.
+You’ll want to use good, high-quality latex paint or perhaps a mineral-based paint that allows any moisture remaining inside the brick to expand without damaging the paint itself.

 This is usually known as vapor permeable or porous paint.
 Apply a solid coat as you did with the primer.